 Some managers were uncomfortable with indirect measures of patient persistence on therapy.
 They were used to direct measurement of important market parameters.
 Consequently, they made a special purchase of blinded data on individual patients.
 The data confirmed Ventana’s inferences.
 This gave credibility to Ventana methods, but more important, it suggested the use of a new source of information about patients.
 Indirect measurement can only work in certain situations, and more details of treatment are knowable with the patient-level perspective.

 Two years after Ventana showed the marketing value of the patient perspective, data vendors were providing a new syndicated data product that replicated Ventana’s initial approach to patient-level data.
 This was probably an independent development motivated by different factors.
 The important fact is that blinded patient-level data is now in common use by pharmaceutical companies, and the current challenge is interpreting what it means correctly.
 The data afford important advantages, but it can be misinterpreted if used without reference to other types of data, and Ventana has seen significant evidence of this.
-(The interpretation issues are similar to those discussed in Improving Survey Data.
-While the vagaries of human motivation and memory are not relevant to this type of data, issues of patient sampling as well as the data rules used to aggregate individual patient histories introduce significant interpretation problems.)
+While the vagaries of human motivation and memory are not relevant to this type of data, issues of patient sampling as well as the data rules used to aggregate individual patient histories introduce significant interpretation problems.